justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 ### Directives

-Directives are stateful objects that can customize the behavior of a binding by getting direct access to the binding's TemplatePart and therefore the underlying DOM.
+Directives are stateful objects that can customize the behavior of a binding by getting direct access to the binding's TemplatePart and, therefore, the underlying DOM.
 Directives are an imperative hook to the declarative template system, through which userland code can add new declarative abstractions.